PAITU PONDERINGS

 Looking for some Wiki o te reo Māori / Māori language week activities for kids?

 These activities are designed for tamariki, making them great in the school classroom, ECE, or homeschool setting.
-They would also be wonderful resources for Maori Language Week activities in the library, or in a community group.
+They would also be wonderful resources for Māori Language Week activities in the library, or in a community group.

 The list below offers a selection of free and low-cost resources and activities for kids that are fun and engaging.
-I hope you find something to enhance your learning during Maori Language week (and beyond).
+I hope you find something to enhance your learning during Māori Language Week 2025 (and beyond).

-Maori Language Week activities for kids:
+Māori Language Week activities for kids:

 music for ece nz